Pondering over Facebook's Libra

 If we time travel decades into the future, what is the best-case scenario for Libra?

-Over a long enough time scale, it seems very reasonable to believe that something will surpass the U.S. dollar.
-I have no idea though if it will be the Libra, the Chinese Renminbi, Bitcoin, or something else.
+Over a long enough time scale, it is plausible that some currency could be more universal than the US dollar is nowadays.
+If that happens, I have no idea though if it will be the Libra, the Chinese Renminbi, Bitcoin, or something else.

 In any case, with the emergence of a universal currency or not, software will continue its “attack” on money.